Education for life

 Exploring and utilizing the world outside the classroom are integral components of the Omni Elementary experience.
 Children participate in an array of field trips each year.
 And as students mature and display appropriate levels of responsibility, they are expected to "go out" to complete their work.

 Elementary students also take part in a range of class- and Elementary-wide outings and explorations.
-Teachers lead trips to the library, theaters, museums, and parks.
+Guides lead trips to the library, theaters, museums, and parks.
 Lower Elementary children camp out annually on the Omni campus, and Upper Elementary students plan two trips per year.
-Upper Elementary students also run the "Pizza Friday" business and manage additional fund-raising programs to finance an end-of-year trip for sixth-grade students.